 The soft palate is the muscular part at the back of the roof of the mouth.
-It sits behind the hard palate, which is the bony part of the roof of the mouth.
+It sits behind the hard palate, which is the bony part.
 The palates play important roles in swallowing, breathing, and speech.

 In this article, we look at the anatomy and function of the soft palate.
 We also discuss what happens when there is an abnormality in the soft palate.